Conducting transition analysis of thin films composed of long flexible macromolecules: Percolation study: Introduction

 Here we determine the percolation threshold (transition density) and study concomitant critical phenomena.
 Values of critical exponents and fractal dimension of the percolation clusters are also determined.
 These values are compared with those of the homopolymer brushes.
 The system of these brushes is the same as the present system except that the polymers of the brushes are grafted onto the hard planar substrate~\cite{Norizoe:2013EPL,Norizoe:2014JCP}, so that the dependence of the phase behaviour on the topological constraints, \textit{i.e.} grafting, is obtained.

+Percolation phenomena of macromolecular systems were also studied in early works in two dimensions using lattice models~\cite{Kondrat:2002,Adamczyk:2009,Zerko:2012,Polanowski:2013} and off-lattice models~\cite{Yethiraj:2003}.
+The universality of the polymer size was also observed in 2-dimensional lattice models recently~\cite{Polanowski:2018}.

-We construct a model system and run the simulation in a coarse-grained scale.
+In the present work, we construct a model system and run the simulation in a coarse-grained scale in the continuous 3-dimensional space.
 This coarse-grained model is discussed in sections~\ref{sec:ConceptOfTheSimulationModel} and \ref{sec:Solvent-freeModel}.
 The simulation method is given in section~\ref{sec:SimulationMethods}.
 How to construct the dense film on the planar hard substrate is also illustrated in sections~\ref{sec:Solvent-freeModel} and \ref{sec:SimulationMethods}.
 Simulation results are shown in section~\ref{sec:SimulationResults}.
 Finally, we summarize the present manuscript in section~\ref{sec:Conclusions}.

+A list of symbols used in the present work is shown in Table~\ref{tab:ListOfSymbols} for easy reference.